wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msgraph-intro-overview/includes/1-introduction.md

 :::image type="content" source="../media/1-sales-app.png" alt-text="Sales application overview":::

-Fortunately, Microsoft Graph provides a single endpoint that can be used by the app to connect to the required data and simplify the overall development process.
+Microsoft Graph provides a single endpoint that can be used by the app to access the required data and simplify the overall development process.